Serval: Behaviour and ecology

 The serval's white spots on the backs of its ears are thought to play an important role in communication.

-The serval is active in the day as well as at night; activity might peak in early morning, around twilight, and at midnight.
+The serval is active both in the day and at night; activity might peak in early morning, around twilight, and at midnight.
 Servals might be active for a longer time on cool or rainy days.
 During the hot midday, they rest or groom themselves in the shade of bushes and grasses.
 Servals remain cautious of their vicinity, though they may be less alert when no large carnivores or prey animals are around.
 Servals walk as much as 2 to 4 km every night.
 Servals will often use special trails to reach certain hunting areas.
 A solitary animal, there is little social interaction among servals except in the mating season, when pairs of opposite sexes may stay together.
 The only long-lasting bond appears to be of the mother and her cubs, which leave their mother only when they are a year old.

 Both males and females establish home ranges, and are most active only in certain regions ('core areas') within them.
 The area of these ranges can vary from 10 to 32 sqkm; prey density, availability of cover and human interference could be significant factors in determining their size.
 Home ranges might overlap extensively, but occupants show minimal interaction.
 Aggressive encounters are rare, as servals appear to mutually avoid one another rather than fight and defend their ranges.
 On occasions where two adult servals meet in conflict over territory, a ritualistic display may ensue, in which one will place a paw on the other's chest while observing their rival closely; this interaction rarely escalates into a fight.

 Agonistic behavior involves vertical movement of the head (contrary to the horizontal movement observed in other cats), raising the hair and the tail, displaying the teeth and the white band on the ears, and yowling.
 Individuals mark their ranges and preferred paths by spraying urine on nearby vegetation, dropping scats along the way, and rubbing their mouths on grasses or the ground while releasing saliva.
 Servals tend to be sedentary, shifting only a few kilometres away even if they leave their range.

 The serval is vulnerable to hyenas and African wild dogs.
-It will seek cover to escape its view, and, if the predator is very close, immediately flee in long leaps, changing its direction frequently and with the tail raised.
+When threatened by a predator, it will seek cover to escape its view, and, if the predator is very close, immediately flee in long leaps, changing its direction frequently and with the tail raised.
 The serval is an efficient, though not frequent, climber; an individual was observed to have climbed a tree to a height of more than 9 m to escape dogs.
 Like many cats, the serval is able to purr; it also has a high-pitched chirp, and can hiss, cackle, growl, grunt, and meow.